forestryio/forestry.io/hugo/content/blog/the-new-ui.md

 ---
-title: 'Improving the Editor Experience: Renaming Files and Improvements to Editing in Teams'
+title: Renaming Files and Improving the Team Experience
 description: Over the past couple weeks we were hard at work to improve the editor experience for our Git-backed content manager.
 Working with Git repos we come across some unique advantages and challenges.